The Linux sg3_utils package

 Contents of sg3_utils

-This package contains over 30 utilities, their "man" pages, build files and general documentation (e.g. several README files).
+This package contains over 50 utilities, their "man" pages, build files and general documentation.
 The utilities have a command line interface which in general has this form:

 UTILITY_NAME [OPTIONS] DEVICE